vEnhance/web.evanchen.cc/input/wherestart.md

 but if you really have a completely correct solution to a problem, it is actually pretty hard to _not_ get full credit.
-I would say at least 90% of the time, when a student loses points on USA(J)MO unexpectedly, it's because their proof is actually incomplete, not (just) badly-written.
+I would say at least 90% of the time, when a student loses points on the USA(J)MO unexpectedly, it's because their proof is actually incomplete, not (just) badly-written.

 Of course, you should still try to write your solutions as clearly as possible.